tastytough/COMP2116-UserDocs/docs/Task3Emmy.md

 Using `GROUP BY` clause to group rows with the same value.
 This clause is usually used with [aggregate functions](https://www.w3schools.com/sql/sql_aggregate_functions.asp#:~:text=An%20aggregate%20function%20is%20a,clause%20of%20the%20SELECT%20statement.).

-1. Add the query below in SQL script:
+1. Add the query example below in SQL script.
+Replace `VENDOR` with your table's name, `V_STATE` with your column's name:

     === "Query"